nacimgoura/instagram-profilecrawl/README.md

 I'm not a Python developer but I was very interested in this project so I realized the same thing but in nodeJS, bringing some improvements.

+Two way to crawl profile data in Instagram :
+- use Instagram API
+- use Selenium with chromedriver

 ## Functionality
  - crawl the number of followers, followings and posts
  - It's possible to crawl several accounts following